garbados/couchdb/share/doc/src/api/misc.rst

   * **200**:
     Request completed successfully.

-Accessing the root of a CouchDB instance returns meta information about the instance.
+Accessing the root of a Cloudant instance returns meta information about the instance.
 The response is a JSON structure containing information about the server, including a welcome message and the version of the server.